laceywalkerr/cypress-e2e-automation-demo/README.md

 This repository demonstrates a structured, maintainable end-to-end automation framework built with Cypress.

-The purpose of this project is to model real-world automation architecture decisions — including abstraction, traceability, determinism, and CI readiness — rather than provide tutorial-style examples.
+The purpose of this project is to model real-world automation architecture decisions, including abstraction, traceability, determinism, and CI readiness, rather than provide tutorial-style examples.

 ---